Seagate/cortx-k8s/README.md

 Note: There are three separate CORTX images (cortx-data, cortx-rgw, and cortx-control).
 By specifying any one of these images, all images will be updated to that same version.
 For example, if the image ghcr.io/seagate/cortx-data:2.0.0-834 is specified, then:

-- ghcr.io/seagate/cortx-data:2.0.0-834 will be applied to the cortx-data containers
+- ghcr.io/seagate/cortx-data:2.0.0-834 will be applied to the cortx-data and cortx-client containers
 - ghcr.io/seagate/cortx-rgw:2.0.0-834 will be applied to the cortx-server containers
 - ghcr.io/seagate/cortx-control:2.0.0-834 will be applied to the cortx-control and cortx-ha containers